FC 27 CHEMISTRY STYLES

 Sentinel

-Suitable for quick defenders and agile CDMs who have better-than-average pacing.
+Suitable for quick defenders and agile CDMs who already have above-average pace.

 Guardian